lepartip/vote/README.md

 and have recomendations to the commitee

 you can suggest your way
-needs to be done  and can be used forked suggest issues things it is yours to do and suggest
+it needs to be done  and
+it can be used forked suggest issues things it is yours to do and suggest